ljonesdesign/linux-access/README.md

 The file systems on Mac, PC, and Linux operating systems are essentially database systems.
 In this short demo I will ```gitclone``` the files in this repository into my opal account and use the ``ls`` command with some wildcards.
 You will need to use wildcards in Access, so the purpose of this demo is to show how the same query concepts can work across multiple operation systems and applications.

-I am only going to spend a few minutes on this so if you want to follow along with me you need to log into opal via ssh.
+I am only going to spend a few minutes on this.
+If you are comfortable logging into opal you can git clone the repository and work along with me.
+This is not required, but I will check opal accounts at the end of the semester and if you need to improve your value added grade because of absences it will help your cause to have this directory in opal.
+(You can do it after class.)

-If you have this on your

 Mac >
 terminal >